jsoffer/eilat/README.md

 * Keyboard navigation, minimal UI widgets
 * "Smartly" (queries DNS) chooses between "navigate URL" and "search for term"
 * Reports every network request
+* With one shared 'netmanager' the cookies are available on all tabs (useful? fix?).

 Non-features
 ------------